 Equipment and tools:

-- Printing tables (2 x 6 m), printing templates and squeegees
+- Printing tables (2 x 6 m), printing screens and squeegees

 - Pressure washer, exposure unit for screens, drying cupboards and washbasins